wangby511/System-Design-Architecture-and-Infra/design-video-system.md

 Separate write and read traffic.
 For newly added videos, we can upload them as well as metadata to primary server.
 And it takes some time to sync up to secondary/follower servers.
 This is eventual consistency and a latency before the new video is available is acceptable.

 Multiple platforms are supported.

-How to reduce the cost/expense of CDN?
-Replaced with hot/popular videos like LRU, LFU.
-Or we can optimize bandwidth.
-Less popular videos (1-20 views per day) that are not cached by CDNs can be served by our video servers in various data centers.

 How to de-duplicate?
 Use checksum of the whole original video file.
 Inline de-duplication will save us a lot of resources - As soon as any user starts uploading a video, our service can run video matching algorithms to find if there are any duplications.